 Find out what themes stands out when you consider your entire life experience.

 As you heal and let go of your pain, your story will change.

 We tend to treat ourselves as we have been treated.

 An important step in breaking this pattern is to work proactively on taking good care of ourselves.

-Meeting your needs isn’t exclusive of having them met by others.
-Meeting your own needs not only helps you feel a healthy sense of entitlement, but also models how you want others to treat you.
+Meeting your needs isn’t exclusive to having them met by others.
+Meeting your own needs not only helps you feel a healthy sense of entitlement but also models how you want others to treat you.

 Whatever you choose, make sure that:

 - You’re not pushing yourself to function at your optimal level when you’re feeling emotionally drained.